microsoft/rushstack-websites/websites/heft.rushstack.io/docs/pages/plugins/dev-cert.md

 ## Configuration

-The `trust-dev-certificate-plugin` might be loaded as follows:
+The `trust-dev-certificate-plugin` can be mapped to `heft trust-dev-cert` and `heft untrust-dev-cert` actions with a configuration such as:

 **&lt;project folder&gt;/config/heft.json**